Date of Award

 Scholarly Commons Citation

 Osterc, Peter, "Phased Array Beamsteering in Composite Laminates for Guided Wave Structural Health Monitoring" (2015).
-PhD Dissertations and Master's Theses.
+Doctoral Dissertations and Master's Theses.
 274.